 Here are the 5 most deadly and dangerous spiders in Australia, ranked from least to most:

 Starting off our list is the Trap door species.
-Their venom is only mildly affective on humans, causing localised pain.
+Trapdoor spiders are much more common, and they hide in the ground.
+You may accidentally encounter them while gardening.
+Fortunately, their venom is only mildly effective on humans, causing localised pain.
 They are so named for the burrow they make in the ground, with a “door”.
-The spiders are dangerous when children and adults are digging around in the garden unaware of the spiders.

 4. The Mouse Spider